 STEP 2: Sign Up for a WebHosting Provider

 Let’s sign you up for a webhost!

 WebHosting basically means “a home for your website”.
 This is where your website is actually going to live on the internet and you need this in order to use WordPress.org.
 There are a lot of different platforms out there, but if you’re just starting out and want costs to be low, I recommend using BlueHost because it easily integrates within WordPress.

-Plus, if you use this link to sign up, you’ll get a free domain with it as well!
 This is what I did and it made it really affordable.
 I’ve been using them for 5+ years and haven’t had a problem yet.
 If you end up making your travel blog your sole income and start getting a lot more traffic, you might want to consider switching to something really trustworthy and reliable like SiteGround or GoDaddy.

 With this link, BlueHost only costs about $3.95/month and you get an SSL (security certificate), a free domain (meaning you can pick your domain and you don’t have to buy it somewhere else), and you get web-hosted.
 This is all a steal in my opinion and like I said before, I’ve been using it a long time with no issues.
 Use this link if you want to sign up for BlueHost for your blog to get the free domain.

 If you decide to go with BlueHost, here are the steps to get you started.
 Do this before you download WordPress.

 Click on this BlueHost link and then click on the green button that says: Get Started Now